simd-everywhere/simde/README.md

 ## Portability

 The code currently requires GCC (or a compiler which implements GCC's vector extensions, like clang or icc).
-It wouldn't be too difficult to support other compilers, one would mostly just need to add macros for accessing individual elements in the vector types, and define vector types in an ifdef to avoid relying on the `vector_size` GNU C extension.

-I don't know when, or if, I'll get around to it, but if you're willing to work on it patches are welcome.
+I plan to move from GCC's vector extensions to loops annotated with OpenMP 4 SIMD pragmas soon (note that this doesn't mean the code will require OpenMP; the SIMD pragmas don't have any runtime dependencies, they just provide a standard way to annotate code for the compiler).

 ## Related Projects